 1. Cybersecurity and Fraud Risks

-- Increased digital transactions raise the risk of hacking, phishing, and identity theft.
+- Increased digital transactions raise the risk of hacking, phishing and identity theft.

 - Consumer trust is crucial for adoption; breaches can hamper growth.